AllianceCMS/AllianceCMS/axis/docs/Not-Your-Typical-CMS.md

 Having said that, there's nothing stopping you from restricting access to Venue creation, not creating any Venues on your own, and using AllianceCMS as a One-To-Many solution :-)

-##Benefits for Plugin Developers
+##Benefits for Module Developers

 * Flexible/Powerful API
-    * Plugin directory structures follow PSR-0 standards in order to take advantage of AllianceCMS's powerful Autoloader
+    * Module directory structures follow PSR-0 standards in order to take advantage of AllianceCMS's powerful Autoloader
-    * Plugins are developed using the MVC design pattern using our easy to use:
+    * Modules are developed using the MVC design pattern using our easy to use:
         * Database Management API
         * Powerful and flexible Routing API used to create routes to your custom Controller/Actions
         * A thin and flexible Templating System, along with our handy HtmlHelper and FormHelper API's
 * Automated logic
-    * When you create a plugin you only have to worry about designing for one Venue.
+    * When you create a module you only have to worry about designing for one Venue.
 The back end system will track which Venue a user is on and automatically display/create/edit/update/save data only for the Venue intended

 ##What AllianceCMS is Not!